|Timezones||America/New_York, America/Kentucky/Louisville, America/Kentucky/Monticello, America/Louisville|

-Where is Kentucky state in the United States?
+Where is Kentucky?
+Location of Kentucky in the United States.

 Officially called the Commonwealth of Kentucky, the Bluegrass State is located in the south.
 More specifically, Kentucky is in the Third Region and the Sixth Division of the United States.
 As categorized and recognized by the Census Bureau, Kentucky is east south central state.